Last Updated on 26th September 2022 by Pauline Loughlin

 How to Stir Fry Frozen Vegetables without Getting Soggy

 Have you ever tried to cook frozen veggies in a stir fry and had them come out limp and soggy?
 That can happen if there is too much water in the pan.
 If they are frozen, they will have ice on them, and as they cook, that turns to water and fills up the pan.
+The same method applies to when you need to cook frozen vegetables in the oven.

 What you can do to minimize how much water is involved and how soggy the veggies get is to pat down the frozen vegetables as much as possible.
 You may not get all the ice, but you can remove some of it and lessen the chance that the veggies will turn out soggy when they are done cooking.